Origin Story

 I was working at a grief center, facilitating a children’s group and was struck with the remarkable difference the kids approached talking about death.
 They asked all sorts of questions that made many adults adults squirm.
 They sang about decomposition, asked what makes a person dead, and tried to make sense of it all.
 They encouraged and supported each other exploring the fine line between life and death in a way that adults had forgotten.
 The kids were simply… curious.

-I began to gather information and immerse myself in the world of death.
-Since, when I get excited I talk out loud and inundate those around me with my ideas and questions, my partner (now husband) was drawn in.
-He is a vessel of history, culture, and arcane knowledge, and has a beautifully dark sense of humor.
+My boyfriend and now husband, was pulled into my strange project.
+He added so much as he is a vessel of history, culture, and arcane knowledge, and has a beautifully dark sense of humor.
 He also understands the rules of grammar.
 Very helpful.

-As a team, we brainstormed and tested numerous ideas: a board game where you moved round the Ouroboros answering questions, “Have You Ever” questions, competition vs. group play, a job interview to become Death.
+As a team, we brainstormed and tested numerous ideas: a board game where you moved round the Ouroboros answering questions to cross to the other side, a “Have You Ever” format, competition vs. group play, a job interview to become Death, we even tried out a “Shoots and Ladders” type of escape the underworld format.
+We really tried out everything we could think of.
 Numerous friends (game designers, game players, writers, scholars, therapists, artists, and business folk) became our sounding board and test players.
-We spent two years trying out rules, refining questions, developing the look, and play testing until we felt we got it right.
-Through experimentation and soul searching, we created a card game which combined trivia and story telling.
+We took our time, and through debate, trying out rules, refining questions, developing the look, and play testing.
+When we got lost, the best advice we received was to create the game that we ourselves wanted to play.
+With that in mind, we decided simple was better.